To promote accountability, leadership, and innovation, our board of directors includes corporate executives, and field and external leaders.

-Bisrat Aklilu is a senior advisor for sustainable development, program evaluation, and fund management.
-He advises national governments and multilateral organizations including the United Nations Peacebuilding Fund (PBF), Center for International Forestry Research (CIFOR), and Syria Recovery Trust Fund (SRTF).
-Mr. Aklilu has also worked with the UN for over 25 years, including as the Deputy Executive Director and Director of Operations at the UN Office of Project Services (UNOPS), and more recently as the Executive Coordinator of the Multi-Partner Trust Fund (MPTF) Office located in the United Nations Development Programme (UNDP).
+Bisrat Aklilu is a senior advisor for sustainable development and fund management.
+He advises national governments and multilateral organizations, including serving on the Board of the United Nations Peacebuilding Fund (2013 – 2019), Center for International Forestry Research (2013 – 2019), Ethiopian Diaspora Trust Fund (2018 – present) and serving as advisor to the Syria Recovery Trust Fund (2013 – 2019).
+Mr. Aklilu also worked with the UN for over 25 years, including as the Deputy Executive Director and Director of Operations at the UN Office of Project Services, and later as the Executive Coordinator of the Multi-Partner Trust Fund (MPTF) Office located in the United Nations Development Programme.
 Mr. Aklilu established and managed the MPTF Office, which when he left the UN in 2013, had a portfolio of over 100 trust funds valued at over $6 billion and is the first UN Office to introduce full public transparency through real-time financial data and narrative reporting.
 Mr. Aklilu holds a Ph.D.
 Economics and M.A. in Economics from Boston University, where he was also an assistant professor, and a M.Sc. in Agricultural Economics from the University of Massachusetts.

 Stephen J. Nikrant, Board Member

 Steve Nikrant is an experienced supply chain and operations executive with a proven track record of driving change and delivering results.
-Mr. Nikrant is currently Vice President, Supply Chain at Leviton Manufacturing Company in Melville, New York.
-Since 2011, he has been responsible for global sourcing, inventory management, logistics, distribution, customer service, packaging design, and e-commerce.
+Mr. Nikrant is currently Senior Vice President, Global Supply Chain at Leviton Manufacturing Company in Melville, New York.
+Mr. Nikrant joined Leviton in 2011 as Vice President, Supply Chain, responsible for global sourcing, inventory management, logistics, distribution, customer service, packaging design, and e-commerce.
 Prior to Leviton, Mr. Nikrant worked at Eaton Corporation as Vice President, Supply Chain at the Hydraulics Business Group in Eden Prairie, MN.
 He also spent more than half his career at the General Electric Company.
 Throughout his career, he has held multiple supply chain leadership and operating roles including serving as director of commodity management, multi-site plant manager, and an ex-patriot assignment in Shanghai, China leading the GE Lighting finished product global sourcing operation.
 He has a B.S.B.A. with a concentration in procurement materials and operations management from Bowling Green State University and an MBA from Baldwin Wallace College.
 He previously participated on the supply chain advisory council at Bowling Green State University.
 He is currently on the school of management advisory council at the University of Iowa, School of Management.